sebcoda/ntnx-escape-game/README.md

 - Launch it

 !!
 IMPORTANT !!
 Known Issues :
- - The current deployemnt as a little problem.
+ - The current deployment as a little problem.
 Please update manually the project `production` to remove then re-add the user `thebadguy`
  - Please confirm the cluster has only 3 nodes (I experienced an issue once).
 If not, please remove 4th node.

 # Player prerequisites